 - A narrow wheel has a smaller 'footprint' than a wider wheel of the same diameter.
 This means less friction, but will you still have enough traction with the narrower wheel? - Poor wheel alignment can waste a lot of energy.
-When the wheels on your vehicle are not lined up properly, some of the wheels must slide sideways, or steer your vehicle off to the side which can make your vehicle crash or rub into the lane sides.
+When the wheels on your vehicle are not lined up properly, some of the wheels must slide sideways, or steer your vehicle off to the side creating extra friction on the steering wire.
 Make sure you double check your wheel alignment.
-When the car is not in a race lane, does it still go straight? - Tires may not be necessary on your vehicle.
+When the car is not attached to the steering wire, does it go in a straight line? - Tires may not be necessary on your vehicle.
 If they are, narrow and firm tires will keep the rolling resistance (friction) low. - The faster the axle rotates in the bearing, the more friction and drag it will have.
 A larger wheel will allow the axle to rotate more slowly (if the car is to go at the same speed), and will waste less power in the bearings. - Sources of bearings could be brass or plastic tubing (drinking straws), parts from videocassettes, or screw eyes/eyebolts.
 Axles could be wooden rods, wire hangers, nails, and metal or plastic tubing.
 Materials that are rough or rubber-like and can be used to add traction are rubber o-rings, rubber bands, cloth tape or silicone caulking.
 Sources of wheels (or materials to make wheels from) could be toy wheels, thin plywood, foam core, tape spool, wood dowels, balsa wood, stiff plastic sheeting, thread spool, cds, small cans, and lids. - The axle needs to go through the absolute center of your wheel.
-If you make your own wheels, extremely accurate measurement is important.
+If you make your own wheels, a compass is a great way to make sure you mark the center for your axle.
 Also, the wheels must be perfectly round! - You can either design your wheel and axle assembly to be one solid unit that rotates together, or you can design your wheel to spin on your axle by using wheels that have ball bearings in the hubs.
 If your wheels rotate with the axle, they must be firmly attached to the axle slippage will cause a loss in momentum.
 Some manufactured wheels have a slightly smaller hole than the diameter of the axle.
-This is known as a 'push-fit', and is one way of making sure the two fit very tight.
+This is known as a 'push-fit', and is one way of making sure the two fit very tight. - If you choose to use a lubricant, different lubricants work better with different materials.

-- If you choose to use a lubricant, different lubricants work better with different materials.
-Some appropriate lubricants for your Sprint car bearings may be light oil, light grease, or graphite powder.
+- Some appropriate lubricants for the solar car bearings may be light oil, light grease, or graphite powder.
 Experiment with several lubricants to find out what works best. - Remember that the diameter of the drive wheels affect the final transmission ratio of your car a larger wheel diameter gives a higher overall gear ratio.
 Gearing will be investigated in the next section. - Test and retest your vehicle during different stages of construction.
 When you get your wheels attached to your chassis, check them to make sure they spin freely!
 You may even want to test a couple different types of wheels on a slanted board to see which rolls the easiest.
 Remember, it's easier to change and modify your vehicle now than it is when it's completely assembled.